Looking for more info?: ask@freegan.info

 Electronics Recycling

-The Lower East Side Ecology Center has one e-waste collection event listed for September:
+Lower East Side Ecology Center has e-waste collection events listed for March:

 More info can be found at:www.lesecologycenter.org/e-waste/#collection-events